 - Libraries are community builders.
 Local libraries address local social problems and preserve local history.

 - Libraries are centers of diversity.
 They provide information about diverse cultures.
 They also offer programs and resources for immigrants and non-English speakers.

 - Libraries are centers of art.
-Public libraries provide space and information for free art exploration and expression.
+Community libraries provide space and information for free art exploration and expression.

 - Libraries are educational sources.
 Libraries are “the people’s university,” providing knowledge for all regardless of socioeconomic statuses.

 - Libraries are guardians of knowledge.
 Our libraries help with child development by providing books and programs, including summer reading and tutoring.